Skip to main content

 • Bleeding, oozing, or a sore that doesn’t heal

-But keep in mind, many times melanoma won’t have any symptoms.
+But keep in mind: Many times melanoma won’t have any symptoms.
 If you’re worried about a new or changing mole, you should get it checked out — even if it doesn’t have symptoms.

 How serious is malignant melanoma?

 Melanoma is the most serious form of skin cancer.
-If it’s caught early, it can be cured (99% survive after 5 years).
+If it’s caught early, it can be cured (99% of people survive after 5 years).
 But when it progresses, it can spread to other parts of the body and even lead to death.
 When the melanoma spreads to other organs, only about 30% of people will survive after 5 years.

 Can you have melanoma for years without knowing it?

-Sometimes melanoma grows so slowly that people don’t realize it’s changing or that it’s atypical.
+Sometimes, melanoma grows so slowly that people don’t realize it’s changing or that it’s atypical.
 An example is lentigo maligna, which is a very early form of melanoma.
 It grows in the outer skin layer (the epidermis) before growing deeper and becoming invasive.
 Lentigo maligna tends to grow slower than other types of melanoma.
 In fact, it can take 10 years or more before it becomes invasive (meaning it grows into the skin or beyond).
-If you have any new or worrisome spots, the best thing is to see a dermatologist to get the right diagnosis.

 References

 American Academy of Dermatology Association. (n.d.).
-Moles: Who gets and types
+What to look for: ABCDEs of melanoma.

-View All References (24)
+View All References (22)

 American Cancer Society.
-(2019).
+(2023).
 Chemotherapy for melanoma skin cancer

 American Cancer Society.
-(2019).
+(2023).
 Radiation therapy for melanoma skin cancer

 American Cancer Society.
-(2019).
+(2023).
 Risk factors for melanoma skin cancer

 American Cancer Society.
-(2019).
+(2023).
 Targeted therapy drugs for melanoma skin cancer

 American Cancer Society.
-(2019).
+(2023).
 What causes melanoma skin cancer?

 American Cancer Society.
-(2019).
+(2023).
 What is melanoma skin cancer?

 Ludmann, P. (2022).
 What is a skin biopsy?
 American Academy of Dermatology Association.

 MedlinePlus.
-(2020).
-PET scan.
+(2024).
+PET scan

 National Cancer Institute.
 (2019).
 Sentinel lymph node biopsy.
+National Institutes of Health.

-The Skin Cancer Foundation. (n.d.).
-Self exams save lives.
+Skin Cancer Foundation.
+(2024).
+Self-exams save lives

+Skin Cancer Foundation.
+(2025).
+Melanoma overview

-The Skin Cancer Foundation.
-(2021).
+Skin Cancer Foundation.
+(2025).
 Melanoma risk factors

-The Skin Cancer Foundation.
-(2021).
-Melanoma warning signs
+Skin Cancer Foundation.
+(2025).
+Melanoma warning signs.

-The Skin Cancer Foundation.
-(2022).
-Melanoma overview

-The Skin Cancer Foundation.
-(2022).
-Skin cancer facts & statistics
+Skin Cancer Foundation.
+(2025).
+Skin cancer facts & statistics.

 GoodRx Health has strict sourcing policies and relies on primary sources such as medical organizations, governmental agencies, academic institutions, and peer-reviewed scientific journals.
 Learn more about how we ensure our content is accurate, thorough, and unbiased by reading our editorial guidelines.